Redesigning An App's Information Architecture To Increase User Retention Rate

 Future Roadmap for Earth Hero

 The designs and documents were handed off to Earth Hero's internal team to conduct and publish the redesign of the mobile app's Information Architecture.
-Success of this redesign will be determined with the following: if there is an increase in the average number of actions achieved per user and if the user retention rate is above 6 weeks after the user's first usage.
+Success of this redesign was established by the increase in user retention which went from 46% to 50%, as it meant that there was an increase in the average number of actions achieved per user.

 Learnings